HF=HM V: Seiberg-Witten-Floer homology and handle addition: Introduction

 As will be detailed in the upcoming Section \ref{sec:2}, the Seiberg-Witten Floer homologies (also referred to as the monopole Floer homology in this article) \(\mathring{\HM}_*\) depends on the cohomology class of the perturbation form \(\varpi\) in addition to the \(\Spin^c\) structure \(\grs\).
 One may also define a monopole Floer homology with local coefficients \(\Gamma\) compatible with \(\grs\) and \([\varpi]\).
 Of particular interest to us is the case when the perturbation is ``balanced''; in this case \(\Gamma\) may be taken to be \(\bbZ\).
 These are denoted by $\mathring{\HM}_* (M,\grs,c_b)$; and this is the variant of monopole Floer homology to be equated with the Heegaard Floer homology \(\Hf^\circ_*\), in Theorem \ref{cor:main} below.
 This is, in a sense, the strongest possible statement of equivalence between \(\HM\) and \(\Hf\), as the monopole Floer homology \(\overline{\HM}\neq 0\) and \(\widehat{\HM}\neq \widecheck{HM}\) only in the balanced case.
 The equivalence between other versions of \(\HM\) and \(\Hf\) may be deduced from this case through the use of local coefficients.
 It is also worth mentioning that a coarser version of Seiberg-Witten-Floer homology, \(\HM_\bullet\), defined by taking a completion of the Floer complex with respect to grading, frequently appears in \cite{KM} and other literature.
 In this article we work exclusively with the original version, \(\mathring{\HM}_*\).

 The upcoming Theorem \ref{thm:main} relates $\mathring{\HM}_* (M,\grs,c_b)$ with two filtered variants of monopole Floer homology.
 The first was introduced in \cite{L}, originally denoted by \(\op{HMT}^\circ\) therein.
 Here, the label \(\circ\) stands, in specific order, for \(-,\infty, +, \wedge\).
 The fact that they appear in the superscript (instead of the top) of the notation, and the order in which they appear, reflects the nature of their definition.
 The latter is done following the algebraic framework of Ozsvath-Szabo in \cite{OS1}.
 The second of these two variants was introduced in \cite{KLT4} (Cf. also Section 4 of \cite{KLT1} for a brief summary).
 They are denoted by \(\textrm{H}_*^\circ(Y)\) in \cite{KLT1}, and by \(\textrm{H}^\circ_{SW}\) in \cite{KLT4}.
 The construction of both these filtered monopole Floer homologies is based on the same general framework, which we describe in Section \ref{sec:3} below.
-This framework always produces four flavors of Floer homologies, labeled by \(\circ=-,\infty, +, \wedge\); and they are related by two fundamental long exact sequences.
-(To be more precise, only the first three flavors appearred in \cite{KLT1} and \cite{KLT4}, but it shall become clear in Section \ref{sec:3} that the afore-mentioned general construction actually give rise to a fourth flavor).
+This framework always produces four flavors of Floer homologies, labeled by \(\circ=-,\infty, +, \wedge\); and they are related by two fundamental long exact sequences parallel to those appearing in the Heegaard Floer theory, cf. Equation (\ref{eq:hf-fund-sq}) below.
+(To be more precise, only the first three flavors appeared in \cite{KLT1} and \cite{KLT4}, but it shall become clear in Section \ref{sec:3} that the afore-mentioned general construction actually gives rise to a fourth flavor).
 The basic ingredient of this construction consists of a triple of data: A certain \(\Spin^c\) 3-manifold \(Y_Z\), a closed 2-form \(w\) on \(Y_Z\) used to define a monotone perturbation to the Seiberg-Witten equations, and a special 1-cycle \(\gamma\) embedded in \(Y_Z\) useful for defining a filtration on the associated monopole Floer complex.
 Further constraints on the choice of this triple are given in Section \ref{sec:Aa)}.